Five Signs You Aren’t Cut Out to be a Project Manager

 Not everyone is cut out to be a Project Manager.
 Being a PM is not an exclusive club.
 It’s not even necessarily a highly desirable profession.
 You get a lot of visibility, but not necessarily a lot of recognition.
 That often goes more to the technical team than the PM, unless the project is very successful and highly visible.

-I’ve written an article on the Background of an IT Project Manager and I’ve written five articles so far on the Characteristics of a Project Manager.
+I’ve written an article on the Background of an IT Project Manager and I’ve written an article on the Characteristics of a Project Manager.
 Here I’d like to look at five possible signs that indicate you may not be choosing the right career as a Project Manager.

 Like Technology more than People